 Since Covid-19 started, in some of the parks we have visited, instead of people when entering there is a new system in place.
 You put the entrance fee noted in an envelope, drop it in the box, get a ticket which you display on your dash or mirror.
 Pretty smart.

 The drive towards the parking lot is loooong.
-The road goes under this awesome viaduct in the beginning then even I95, then just winds through the woods next to Patapsco for at least a half mile – it feels forever.
+The road goes under the Thomas Viaduct (1835), the world’s largest multiple-arched stone railroad bridge with a curve.
+Then lazily winds through the woods next to Patapsco River for at least a half mile – it feels forever.

-At the end we can turn both ways and end up in a parking area.
-To the right it’s much smaller.
+At the end we can turn both ways to end up in separate parking areas.
+To the right it’s much smaller but is at the Lost Lake at the beginning of Grist Mill trailhead.

 We got here just before noon on a sunny Sunday so it’s not surprising that the place is already pretty busy.
 Lots of people, considering the new norm of social distancing rules.
 After packing our stuff and changing into my boots we start towards the river.